ISCCTU/isc-pub-quiz/README.md

   * this might need some YAML caching to detect changes in the definition
 * improve layouts & make it look better in general
 * auto search & download illustration image (with a potential override, of course)
+* auto download song from youtube given link and timestamps
+* come up with a better way to embed the results (iframes are annoying and Google doesn't offer any customization)

 ## Quiz definition
 The quiz is defined using a `.yaml` file.